Ludoviccccc/BatchQlearning/README.md

-# Implementation of a parallel Q-learning algorithm with pyTorch
+# Implementation of a parallel Q-learning algorithm on a gridworld environment with pyTorch
 I was inspired by course CS 285 at UC Berkeley.